-As evil increases in the world, there is a compensatory spiritual power for the righteous.
 As the world slides from its spiritual moorings, the Lord prepares the way for those who seek Him, offering them greater assurance, greater confirmation, and greater confidence in the spiritual direction they are traveling.
-The gift of the Holy Ghost becomes a brighter light in the emerging twilight.

 My dear brothers and sisters, I am humbled to stand before you.
 Many of you will know that the First Presidency originally assigned Elder L. Tom Perry to speak here today.
 I am honored to stand in his place.